-• The Overseer Reference Dataset benchmark data for the selected best year comprises the initial new Nitrogen Management Plan following the process identified in Policy 3A.
-A separate revised Nitrogen Management Plan is not required unless the benchmarked farming practices described in the Overseer Reference Dataset are to be altered.
-In that case a separate new Nitrogen Management Plan must be prepared showing that the proposed farming activities will comply with the farm's benchmarked Nitrogen Discharge Allowance, by using the most recent version Version 5.4.3 of the OVERSEERTM Model and relevant parameters listed in Table 3.10.5.3.
+The Overseer Reference Dataset comprises the new Nitrogen Management Plan following the process identified in Policy 3A.
+A revised Nitrogen Management Plan is not required unless the farming practices described in the Overseer Reference Dataset are to be altered.
+In that case a new Nitrogen Management Plan must be prepared showing that the proposed farming activities will comply with the farm's Nitrogen Discharge Allowance, by using the most recent version of the OVERSEERTM Model.
 A farm's Nitrogen Management Plan thereafter remains valid until such time as the consent holder again proposes a change to farming practices, such that the new farming practices are no longer consistent with the existing Nitrogen Management Plan.
-At that point a revised Nitrogen Management Plan is required, using Version 5.4.3 the most recent version of the OVERSEERTM Model, to again demonstrate that the changed farming practices will not result in the breach of the Nitrogen Discharge Allowance for the farm.
+At that point a revised Nitrogen Management Plan is required, using the most recent version of the OVERSEERTM Model, to again demonstrate that the changed farming practices will not result in the breach of the Nitrogen Discharge Allowance for the farm.